Rays ace Glasnow has elbow tear, no surgery for now - WTMJ

+CHICAGO (AP) — Tyler Glasnow isn’t exactly sure what’s going to happen with his elbow injury.
+But the Tampa Bay Rays ace is certain of a cause: trying to pitch slick baseballs without any grip enhancer.

+“I 100% believe that contributed to me getting hurt,” he asserted Tuesday.

-CHICAGO (AP) — Tampa Bay Rays ace Tyler Glasnow has a partially torn elbow ligament, the team said Tuesday, putting in doubt his future for the rest of this season and beyond.
+A day after an early exit, Glasnow was diagnosed with a partially torn elbow ligament, throwing in doubt his future for the rest of this season and beyond.

+“My lifelong dream, I want win a Cy Young.
+I want to be an All-Star,” he said.
+“Now it’s over and I have to try and rehab to come back in the playoffs.
+I’m clearly frustrated.”

 An MRI showed Glasnow had a tear in his ulnar collateral ligament and also a flexor strain.
-The test was done after the right-hander exited Monday night’s game in Chicago against the White Sox after four innings.
+The test was done after the right-hander was forced to leave Monday night’s game in Chicago against the White Sox after four innings.

 Glasnow said he won’t have surgery for now, and instead will try to strengthen the area.
 He plans to see another doctor on Friday.

+“The initial thought was that it’s better than having surgery, but I don’t think anything has been totally defined yet,” Cash said.

+In the meantime, Cash plans to insert veteran righty Michael Wacha in Tampa Bay’s rotation.

-The Rays, who reached the World Series last season and own the best record in the majors this year, put Glasnow on the 10-day injured list and recalled infielder Mike Brosseau from Triple-A Durham.
+The Rays put Glasnow on the 10-day injured list and recalled infielder Mike Brosseau from Triple-A Durham.

 Glasnow is 5-2 with a 2.66 ERA in 14 starts, tied for the most in the majors.
 The 27-year-old has struck out 123 in 88 innings.